yoyoqq/yoyoqq/README.md

 **🎯 Professional Highlights:**
 - **Student Record Administrator** at Kings College London handling data entry and verification of records
 - **AI Engineer** at Verified by Maudsley developing RAG pipelines & AI evaluation agents
-- **Research Developer** at University of Greenwich identifying vulnerabilities and testing open source projects
+- **Research Developer** at University of Greenwich identifying vulnerabilities in smart devices and testing open source projects

 🎓 **Education**